 Migration Policy on the Run

 In recent years, we have conducted extensive research on the living conditions and perspectives of refugees.
 In this context, Laila Keeling, Anjali Zyla, Sahba Salehi, Nadia Lejaille and Hans Blokland, among others, have spoken to a wide range of refugees.
 Some of the relevant interviews have been published here on our website.
-In addition, quantitative data were collected and social workers, volunteers, representatives of civil society organizations, civil servants and policy makers were interviewed.
+In addition, quantitative data were collected and social workers, volunteers, representatives of civil society organizations, civil servants and policy makers were interviewed in a region in Brandenburg.
 All this material has now been analyzed by Hans Blokland, and on this basis a large number of policy recommendations have been formulated.
-The final product, Migrationspolitik auf der Flucht (Migration Policy on the Run), will be published by Transcript Verlag in Bielefeld in November 2023.
-From the cover text:
+The final product, Migrationspolitik auf der Flucht (Migration Policy on the Run), has been published by Transcript Verlag in Bielefeld in November 2023.
+Information on the book and the research that informed it can be found on this page.
+An extended, English edition is in preparation.

 Migration and integration are inextricably linked to many fundamental social and political issues: Identity, belonging, discrimination, emancipation, diversity, cohesion, solidarity, responsibility, social order, and social policy.
 Hans Blokland focuses on the perceptions and experiences of refugees, professionals, volunteers, and policy decision makers in a district in Brandenburg and derives from this and derives more general insights about migration, integration and the challenges associated with it.
 Overall, he paints a rather troubling picture that highlights the convulsiveness and anxiety of most Western nations in dealing with migration.